Learn about the 2024 municipal budget, and let us know if you have any questions about the services your tax dollars pay for.

 The Municipality of North Cowichan has long recognized the importance of educating youth on environmental matters.
 Our Environmental Education Program was established in 2000 to encourage youth to take steps to mitigate human caused environmental impacts.

 Although the reality of climate change can be a difficult subject, we don’t intend to focus solely on the “negative” aspects of the environment.
 But instead we hope to bring awareness to relevant environmental issues, while inspiring future generations of leaders.
 The Municipality of North Cowichan firmly believes that increasing youth awareness of environmental issues is essential to all of our futures.
 We hope that through our Environmental Education Program, we are helping to generate young environmental stewards within our community.

-Each school year workshops are offered to students in kindergarten through to grade seven, which are being presented virtually until further notice due to COVID-19.
-Teachers have the option to register their class for a single 50-60 minute virtual session or three 20-30 minute virtual sessions.
+Each school year workshops are offered to students in kindergarten through to grade seven, and are presented in person, for free, at local schools part of school district 79.
+Teachers have the option to register their class for a 1 hour session, which includes an environmental presentation and a hands-on activity.
 These workshops align with provincially prescribed learning outcomes and provide opportunities for students to engage in activities that complement their regular school curriculum.
 Past topics have included everything from water conservation and climate change to invasive species and food security.

 - Climate Change and Impacts on Grizzlies, Gr.
 K-1.pdf [PDF - 2 MB]

 - Climate Change and Impacts on Frogs, Gr.
 2.pdf [PDF - 3 MB]

 - Climate Change and Impacts on Monarchs - Gr 3&4.pdf [PDF - 2 MB]

 - Climate Change and Impacts on Salmon, Grade 5-7.pdf [PDF - 2 MB]